MenkeTechnologies/zpwr/README.md

 Running `zpwr regen` will regenerate all cache files in `~/.zpwr` and create a ctags file named `~/tags` in your home directory.
 YCM (vim code completion engine) will source this file (`autocmd filetype * set tags+=~/tags` includes `~/tags`), while providing completion so ZPWR env vars vim code completion in `~/.tokens.sh` should work.
 Inside vim `<Space>]` will jump to definition of the tag in the preview window.

+## zpwr verbs
+Typing `zpwr <tab>` will invoked zsh menucompletion for zpwr verbs/subcommands.
+These subcommands just invoke other shell functions.

 ## ZPWR_GITHUB_ACCOUNT variable
 Change in `~/.zpwr/.tokens.sh`